egtann/shh/README.md

 password in memory.
 Now you can run `get` or `allow` without needing to enter your password each time -- especially useful during deploy scripts.

-You can also edit the included `systemd/shh.service` file for your current user and configure `shh serve` to start automatically on boot.

 ### Rotate

 If your private key is compromised or you need to change your password, you can